omouravictor/android-my-tasks/README.md

 It's free!

-## Functionalities

-- Finish and Undo a task

-- Finish and Undo all tasks

-- Get a list with tasks to do

-- Get a list with finished tasks

-- Create, update, read and delete a task

-- Sort tasks by:
-  - Expiration date
-  - Finished date

-- Delete all tasks

 ## Installer

 If you want to test the App in the Production mode, the installer is on below: